 The map above shows the best surfing beaches which are more easily accessible from town.
 Check out this map of Byron Bay beaches which includes all the beaches mentioned in this article.

 1. Belongil beach

 Belongil Beach is the first northerly beach and is about a one km walk north of Main Beach, it is a consistent beach good for all levels of surfing ability.
 It works best on a south easterly swell with an off-shore southerly or south westerly wind.
 It’s a quieter beach than some others which is good for beginners when the waves are small.
 There are however strong rip currents when the swells are larger.

-2. The Pass
+2. The Wreck

 Further towards the lighthouse again and The Pass is an incredible right hand point break.
 When the swell is an easy 2-3ft and south easterly you get the most beautiful waves gathering from the point.